opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/attachments.md

 Our programmatic email API supports attachments via [`multipart/form-data` requests](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.2).

-Please note the following rules when sending attachments:
+## Overview

-* The attachment feature is only available to users who have [configured custom domain](../custom-domain-setup.md).
-If you'd like to configure the emails to send from your own domain, [contact us](https://go.gov.sg/postman-contact-us).
+* The attachment feature is only available to users who have [set up sending emails from their own domains](../custom-domain-setup.md).
+If your agency would like to set this up, [contact us](https://go.gov.sg/postman-contact-us).
-* Each email can have up to 10 attachments
+* Each email can have up to 10 attachments.
-* Each attachment should not exceed 2MB in size
+* Each attachment should not exceed 2MB in size.
-* The cumulative size of all attachments should not exceed 10MB
+* The cumulative size of all attachments should not exceed 10MB.
-* You can file the list of supported attachment file types below
+* You can find the list of supported attachment file types below.

+### Supported attachment file types

 <details>